Moved blocks are typically used after importing existing infrastructure into Terraform to reorganize resources without destroying them.

 to = module.frontend

-}These examples demonstrate how moved blocks can support various refactoring patterns while preserving state continuity and avoiding resource recreation.
+}These examples show how moved blocks handle a range of refactoring patterns while preserving state continuity and avoiding resource recreation.

 Add explanatory comments to moved blocks to document when and why the refactoring occurred: